California False Claims Act Lawyer – Defense

 Our Defense Approach: Protecting Your Business

-31 USC 3729 – 3733 Federal False Claims Act criminal defense lawyer government contracts California: Small businesses and large defense contractors alike face extreme scrutiny when they provide construction or services to the federal government.
+31 USC 3729 – 3733 Federal California False Claims Act investigation attorneys for government contractor and healthcare fraud clients in California: Small businesses and large defense contractors alike face extreme scrutiny when they provide construction or services to the federal government.
 When you receive a civil investigative demand from the DOJ or OIG, or some other law enforcement agency, our Federal California False Claims Act lawyers can help.

 Need Legal help for government contract fraud charges in California?
 We work with your key personnel to investigate the case, assess what the government is really after, and analyze the facts surrounding the allegations.
 We understand procurement laws and have also worked on the government’s side.